Sukriti-Mazumdar/MyNerix/README.md

 # Nerix Technoserve - IT Infrastructure Services Website

-A modern, responsive React website for Nerix Technoserve, an ISO 9001:2015 certified IT infrastructure services company based in Kolkata, West Bengal, India.
+A modern, responsive React website for Nerix Technoserve, an IT infrastructure services company based in Kolkata, West Bengal, India.

 ## 📋 Overview